dtao/simplex/README.md

     term (type) def*

 The *fields* are `term`, `type`, and `def`.
 When you call `match`, Simplex will look for a word where each field is.
-The '*' after `def` tells Simplex to match potentially *multiple* words for that field.
+The '\*' after `def` tells Simplex to match (potentially) *multiple* words for that field.

-If it matches all fields, it will return an object whose keys are the names of the fields, and whose values are the matches:
+When all fields are matched, the result will be an object whose keys are the names of the fields, and whose values are the matches:

 ```javascript
 Simplex('term (type) def*').match('coffee (noun) a tasty hot beverage');